ohmjs/ohm/doc/syntax-reference.md

 1. If the start rule is a syntactic rule, both leading and trailing spaces are skipped around the top-level application.
 2. When the body of a rule contains a [repetition operator](#repetition-operators---) (e.g. `+` or `*`), spaces are skipped before each match.
 In other words, `Names = name+` is equivalent to `names = (spaces name)+`.
 3. The [lexification operator (`#`)](lexification-) can be used in the body of a syntactic rule to prevent space skipping in specific places.
-For example, to
+For example:

 <!-- @markscript
   let syntacticKeyValueDef;